jamt9000/webcv/doc/report.md

 The desire to integrate Computer Vision with the web has some history.
-Existing approaches largely make use of custom browser plugins able to run native code, such as the face detection used in Google Hangout
+Existing approaches largely make use of custom browser plugins able to run native code, such as the face detection used in Google Hangouts [@GoogleAPI].
-@GoogleAPI.
 This has the disadvantage of requiring the user to trust and install the plugin in question, or may rely on browser-specific technology such as Microsoft's ActiveX or Google's Native Client.
 Adobe Flash has proved another contender @flashopencv, being a commonly installed plugin able